Line Drive: Fishing in Western Mass

 If your idea of a good time involves hanging up a “gone fishing” sign and relaxing with a fishing pole in hand, Western Mass has you covered.
 Many a local hike follow the contours of a body of water, and many of those spots are stocked with fish.

 And, of course, the Connecticut cuts its way through the region, too.
 There are handy boat ramps in Franklin and Hampshire Counties starting near the northern border with the Pauchaug ramp and Barton Cove, and continuing southward to Sunderland, the Oxbow, and South Hadley.
 For full details, check the Connecticut River Greenway State Park.
+Looking for a boat?
+Give Billy Goat Boats in Orange a call.
 Need to check up on river conditions, or pick up a few last-minute supplies for the tacklebox?
 Check out Deerfield Fly Shop for all the necessities.

 A particularly peaceful spot is hidden away near Shutesbury, where you’ll find bass- and trout-fishing at Lake Wyola.
 In the warm season, Wyola also has a popular public beach.
 It’s a small, but lovely lake that feels pleasantly isolated.
 Not far away, but a bit more off the beaten path, is Wendell State Park.
 There’s plenty to do, from hiking and picnicking to enjoying Ruggles Pond, with its 10 acres to fish.